University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_5.md

 # **4. Run AMRFinder plus over all Salmonella samples**

-Create a script called amrfinder.sh to run `amrfinder` over all Salmonella samples (its the genome assemblies in the assemblies folder.
+Create a script called amrfinder.sh to run `amrfinder` over all Salmonella samples (Remember the genome assemblies are in the assemblies/ folder).

+Questions:
+- Did you find any AMR genes in the results files?
+- What do these results mean?

 # **4. AMR detection using abritamr**
 abritamr - assemblies - antibiotic classes and custom reports